Plenty of income, whether you keep working, stop working, or take a break.

 And I’ll work with your team (accountant, attorney, insurance agent) so all the parts work together as your financial freedom engine.

-I’ve also written a book on financial planning (The 7 Secrets of Extraordinary Investors), and I’ve been quoted in media like The Wall Street Journal, CNBC, Financial Advisor Magazine, and Kiplinger.
+I’ve written two books (The 7 Secrets of Extraordinary Investors and Know Your Number: How to Turn Business Success into Lasting Financial Freedom), and I’ve been quoted in media like The Wall Street Journal, CNBC, Financial Advisor Magazine, and Kiplinger.

 The clients I love to work with